Operated by former employees who volunteer their time. Not officially endorsed or supported by any company.

 Join the HPAA online discussion forums that suit your situation:

-▪ US Finance Forum.
-Discuss US personal finance issues -- such as Social Security and stock -- from an ex-HP perspective.
+▪ Finance Forum.
+Discuss US personal finance issues -- such as Social Security and stock -- from an ex-HPInc/HPE perspective.

-The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP, HP Inc, and Hewlett Packard Enterprise employees – and current employees in the process of leaving.
-Operated by former employees who volunteer their time; not endorsed or supported by the company.
+The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP and Hewlett Packard Enterprise employees – and those in the process of leaving.
+Operated by former employees who volunteer their time; Not officially endorsed or supported by any company.

 For more mutual help on this topic and many others, join the independent HP Alumni Association.
 If you were formerly a regular, direct employee of HP or HPE -- or are in the process of leaving -- join HPAlumni.
 No charge, thanks to HPAA members.